themattmayfield/filemaker-webdirect-record/README.md

 This is directly from FileMaker WevDirect 18 Guide https://fmhelp.filemaker.com/docs/18/en/fmwd/#accessing_linking

-3. In Filemaker go to script you created
+3. In Filemaker go to script you created.
+- below is an image of what should go into your script.
 ![Script](/go_to_record.png)